how much do they cost and how to save your budget?

 First, let's look at the cost breakdowns in Spain for a destination wedding and compare it to other countries.

-· A 20-person villa with pool and enough room to have your ceremony held there for 2 nights comes in around £5000-5500 without catering included.
+· A 20-person villa with pool and enough room to have your ceremony held there for 2 nights comes in around £5000-5500 without catering included, BUT in Santorini for example you can get a villa for a week in Early September with 10 people.

-· If you step-up your game and are looking at a 50 guests venue in the country side with everything included (party, fees, ceremony, food, drinks) it can easily come to £13500.
+· If you you decided to step-up your game and are looking at a 50 guests venue in the country side with everything included (party, fees, ceremony, food, drinks) it can easily come to £13500.

 In Italy, this can be around TWICE THIS MUCH, especially around Rome, Lake Como and Tuscany.
-In Santorini, it can be a little bit less than in Spain as you would typically have less guests.
+But for example in Santorini, Mykonos, Cyprus, this can be a little bit less compared to Spain.

 Exchange your gifts for travelling expenses to support your guests